 teen patient taking DUPIXENT

 Individual results may vary.Yetunde and Ore’s Story

-Our goal is for your child or teen to get the most out of their visit to the doctor.
-Download the discussion guide for tips on how to have a productive conversation.
+Our goal is for you or your loved one to get the most out of your visit to the doctor.
+Fill out our personalized discussion guide to help yourself have a productive conversation during your next visit.